JerJohn15/Bookstore-Website-Simulator/README.md

 **What happens when the program runs:**

 *	Prompt for the user to login or register.
 If login credentials are successful, show user the different choices they have available to them on the site.
-If not, then user will have to restart the program and register a new account.
+If not, then the user will have to restart the program and register a new account.
 *	If searching, search for an item within the item_record table either by book title, or by a book category (this is a search filter).
 If the user decides they would like to purchase a book, add it to the cart.
 *	If selecting check out menu, show the user choice to view the entire checkout cart, delete an item from the cart, delete entire cart, or make a purchase.
 *	After performing the action indicated by the user, either return to the submenu (check out or search menu), in case the user wants to continue to use that feature, or return to the main menu.